-The journal of the Center for Documentary Arts, a nonprofit initiative to bear witness to suffering and promote the common good through the arts.
-At the crossroads of art, ethics, faith, and social justice, the Center brings together creative makers and thinkers whose work advances beauty, compassion, collaboration, dignity, and mercy.
+The journal of the Center for Ethics and Culture (formerly the Center for Documentary Arts), a nonprofit initiative founded by Timothy Cahill to bear witness to suffering and promote the common good through the arts.
+At the crossroads of art, ethics, faith, and social justice, the Center for Ethics and Culture brings together creative makers and thinkers whose work advances compassion, collaboration, beauty, dignity, and mercy.

 Timothy Cahill: Did you conceive of Sand Queen while you were writing The Lonely Soldier?